Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 Storing a full matrix (like an adjacency matrix or DP table) of size n × n takes O(n²) space.

 Space complexity isn’t only about the extra data structures you create.
-Recursion also consumes memory through the call stack, and this often goes unnoticed.
+Recursion also consumes memory through the call stack, and this cost is easy to overlook because you never allocate it yourself.

-For Depth First Search (DFS) on a tree, the stack depth is proportional to the height h of the tree.
+Depth First Search (DFS) on a tree depends on the height h of the tree:

 The simplest way is to break your code down into parts and analyze each part separately.